Skip to content

 We compared each app on the seven decisions lifters actually weigh.
 The figures come from primary sources, mainly App Store listings and each app's own site, checked on 1 July 2026, and we kept the per-figure sources on file.
 Where a vendor doesn't publish a number, such as an exercise count, or a behaviour, such as offline logging, we label it rather than guess.

-Musklr is still in TestFlight beta, so its community is smaller than the established apps here, and we've said where competitors lead on maturity, analytics, price or automated programming.
+Musklr is newly launched on the App Store, so its community is smaller than the established apps here.
 Prices and tiers change and vary by region, so confirm the current price in the App Store before you subscribe.

 Frequently asked questions